leangjia/blender_docs/trunk/blender_docs/manual/interface/window_system/tabs_panels.rst

 - Pressing :kbd:`A` expands/collapses the panel under the mouse pointer.
 - A :kbd:`Ctrl-LMB` click on the header of a specific panel will collapse all other panels and make this the only expanded one.
+- A :kbd:`Ctrl-LMB` click on the header of a specific panel that contains subpanels will expand / collaps all subpanels.
 - Dragging with :kbd:`LMB` over the headers will expand or collapse many at once.